Veteran suicide prevention

 - Act violently or take risks (like driving fast or running red lights)

 - Do things to prepare for a suicide (like giving away special personal items, making a will, or seeking access to guns or pills)

 Yes.
 If you’re a family member or friend of a Veteran who’s having trouble adjusting to life at home, we can help.
-Through our national Coaching Into Care program, our licensed psychologists and social workers will talk with you by phone, free of charge, to help you find your way around the VA system and figure out the best way to help the Veteran you care about.
+Through our national Coaching Into Care program, our licensed psychologists and social workers will talk with you by phone, free of charge.
+We can help you find your way around the VA system and figure out the best way to help the Veteran you care about.
 All calls are confidential (private).

-To get tips and resources for spouses, parents, and Veterans, visit the Coaching Into Care website.
-Visit Coaching into Care.
+To get tips and resources for spouses, parents, and Veterans, go to the Coaching Into Care website.